canonical/k8s-snap/docs/src/howto/networking/default-loadbalancer.md

 Canonical Kubernetes includes a default load-balancer.
 As this is not an essential service for all deployments, it is not enabled by default.
-This guide explains how to configure and enable the loadbalancer.
+This guide explains how to configure and enable the load-balancer.

 ## What you'll need